-Thank you for buying an Estate® appliance.
+Thank you for buying a Roper® appliance.

-You have purchased a quality, world-class home app iance.
+You have purchased a quality, world-class home appliance.
 Years of engineering experience have gone into its manufacturing.
-To ensure many years of trouble-free operation, we have developed this Use and Care Guide.
-It is full of valuable information on how to operate and maintain your appliance properly and safely.
-Please read it carefully.
-Also, please complete and mail the Ownership Registration Card provided with your appliance.
+Use this Use and Care Guide to safely and efficiently operate and maintain your appliance.
+Complete and mail the Ownership Registration Card provided with your appliance.
 This will help us notify you about any new information on your appliance.